jgreenwaldTYT/simple-applescript-http/README.md

 log body of aUsableRecord
 ```

-Please refer to the `examples.scpt` for more examples.
+Please refer to the `examples.applescript` for more examples.